 - Not contain political statements.
 No finger pointing or assigning blame.
 Let history assign blame.

 - Please do not submit anything about yourself or others that is too personal for others to read or see.

 What is your story?

-Click the arrows on the right to scroll through stories.
+Click on the + to expand and read through stories.

 I am a 69-year-old male and retired history teacher.

 The COVID-19-induced isolation has provided plenty of time for reflection.